World Association for Sexual Health: World Sexual Health Day

 In 2010, the WAS instituted September 4 as the World Sexual Health Day in an effort to increase social awareness about the role that sexuality plays in human health, and to promote the fact that sexual health is only attainable through sexual rights.

 The theme of the 2010 World Sexual Health Day was "Let's talk about it... an intergenerational discussion", thus, activities around the world had the objective of creating dialogue between youth and adults about sexual health.

 More than 25 countries joined the celebration, among them: Mexico, Venezuela, Colombia, Argentina, Puerto Rico, Sweden, Japan, Italy, Spain, Austria, etc.

 The second World Sexual Health Day took place on September 4, 2011, with the theme "Youth's sexual health: Shared rights and responsibilities" in order to celebrate the beginning of the WAS Youth Initiative and the ending of the International Year of Youth.

 And the third one took place on September 4 (also throughout the month of September) with the theme of "Celebrating diversity".
 More than 40 countries participated.

+Declarations

 Declaration of Sexual Rights

 The Declaration of Sexual Rights was first proclaimed on the 13th World Congress of Sexology in Valencia 1997 and revised at the 14th World Congress of Sexology in Hong Kong 1999.
 The current version is from 2014.

 This Declaration gave an influence on The Yogyakarta Principles, especially on the idea of each person's integrity, right to issues of sexuality, including the whole spectrum of sexual and reproductive health and rights.

+Declaration on Sexual Pleasure

+The Declaration on Sexual Pleasure is a statement on sexual pleasure proclaimed by WAS in 2019.
+It was declared, in part, in reference to research that asserts sexual pleasure is an element necessary to healthy sexuality.